naserdamer/MorDIFF/README.md

 }
 ```

+To use the provided morphing script, you need to download the pre-trained model from Preechakul et al. [REPO](https://github.com/phizaz/diffae).
 If you use the provided morphing script with the pre-trained model provided by Preechakul et al. ([paper](https://arxiv.org/abs/2111.15640)) please additionally follow their citation requierments ([REPO](https://github.com/phizaz/diffae)).

 The MorDIFF data, such as the SYN-MAD 2022 benchmark, is based on the Face Research Lab London dataset (FRLL).
 Please follow all the requierments of the [FRLL dataset](https://figshare.com/articles/dataset/Face_Research_Lab_London_Set/5047666).